Scripps Cancer Center Earns Network Accreditation from American College of Surgeons’ Commission on Cancer

 - Minimally Invasive Robotic Surgery Program at Scripps Mercy Hospital San Diego

-- at Scripps Green Hospital/Scripps Clinic
+- Blood and Marrow Transplantation Program at Scripps Green Hospital/Scripps Clinic

 Other exemplary Scripps programs include at Scripps Memorial Hospital Encinitas, and early detection services at Scripps Mercy Hospital Chula Vista.